Shreyashs98/5sem_milestone_1/README.md

 ## Overview

 The FoodApp API provides endpoints for managing food items and orders.
-This documentation outlines the available endpoints, their functionalities, and sample requests.

 ## Getting Started

 To start the server, use the command `npm start`.
 The base URL for the API is `http://localhost:3000`.